Welcome to Northampton Medical Marijuana.

 Source: Desk Reference to the Diagnostic Criteria From DSM-5.
 American Psychiatric Publishing, Copyright 2013, American Psychiatric Association.
 Pages 241 – 242.

 Jill Griffin, MD graduated from the University of Washington School of Medicine in 1992 and the Tufts University/Baystate Health Systems Residency in Emergency Medicine in 1995.
-She has been a physician in the Pioneer Valley of Western Massachusetts for twenty years.
-She is a member of the International Cannabinoid Research Society and has accumulated over 300 hours of continuing medical education in the area of cannabis and endocannabinoid medicine.
+She has been a physician in the Pioneer Valley of Western Massachusetts since 1992.
+She is a member of the International Cannabinoid Research Society and has accumulated hundreds of hours of continuing medical education in the area of cannabis and endocannabinoid medicine.

 Northampton Medical Marijuana